BMW 1 Series: Second generation (F20/F21; 2011)

 From this generation onwards, the coupé and convertible models have been marketed separately using the BMW 2 Series nameplate.

 This generation was produced from 2011 to 2019 and is often collectively referred to as the F20.

 The F20/F21 was initially powered by inline-four petrol, inline-four diesel and inline-six petrol engines.
 In 2015, inline-three petrol and diesel engines were added to the model range.
 All engines are turbocharged.

 Unlike most hatchback competitors, the F20/F21 uses rear-wheel drive (rather than front-wheel drive) for most models.
 The F20/F21 is the first 1 Series to offer an optional all-wheel drive (called "xDrive" by BMW).

 Third generation (F40; 2019)

 The third generation of the 1 Series was released in 2019.
 Unlike the previous generation F20 1 Series, the F40 1 Series uses a front-wheel drive configuration with an all-wheel drive option, and sharing its platform with the F48 X1, F39 X2, 2 Series Gran Coupé, and others.
 The F40 1 Series is only available as a 5-door hatchback.

+Fourth generation (F70; 2024)

+The fourth generation of the 1 Series was officially unveiled on 4 June 2024 and set to commence production later in 2024.
+Like its predecessor F40 1 Series, the F70 1 Series is based on the front-wheel drive based UKL2 platform and comes solely as a 5-door hatchback.
+Despite using a different internal codename to its predecessor, the F70 1 Series is a heavy refresh of the F40 1 Series instead of a complete redesign.

 China-market sedan (F52; 2017)

 The 1 Series (F52) is a four-door sedan that began production in 2017 in China.
 The F52 has been built specifically for the Chinese market by BMW Brilliance, a joint venture between BMW and Brilliance Auto.
 Unlike other BMW 1 Series cars of the time, it uses the front-wheel drive UKL platform.
 The F52 was later sold in Mexico in 2018.
+Production of this model ended in 2023.